Most Popular Roulette Strategies

 12. 3/2 System

-The 3/2 name comes from how the best is split up.
-If you wager $3 on red, you place $2 on a column for a total bet of $5.
+In the 3/2 roulette wheel strategy, when you wager $3 on red, you place $2 on a column for a total bet of $5.
 The idea here is you cover a large portion of the wheel.

 13. 1 3 2 6 System

-The 1 3 2 6 system is a fairly simple strategy that is used with even bets.
+The 1 3 2 6 roulette wheel strategy is a fairly simple casino roulette strategy that is used with even bets.
 The name details exactly how you will wager on each round.
 On the first round, you bet $10, which is followed by $30, then $20, and finally $60 for the fourth round.
 Of course, you could start with any amount you wish.

 The main drawback is it works on the assumption that you’ll win each of those rounds.
 Ideally, your goal is to make it to at least round three with consecutive wins.